How to Convert a Proprietorship Firm to a Private Limited in India

 • Easy Transferability

-In a private limited company, the ownership of the business can be shifted to an individual or to another company by transferring the business’ shares with the consent of shareholders.
+In a private limited company, the ownership of the business can be shifted to an individual or to another company by transferring the company’s shares with the consent of shareholders.
 This transformation is much easier in a private limited company, while in a proprietorship, such transferring options don’t exist.

-• Uninterrupted existence
+• Uninterrupted Existence

-A private limited company is a separate legal entity, so it has a perpetual succession.
+A private limited company is a separate legal entity, so it has perpetual succession.
 Unlike a sole proprietorship, it is not affected by the death of the director/shareholder or other termination of any member.
 It continues to exist irrespective of whether any member joins or leaves the company.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.